Turn your RMD into a QCD … another way to support the Wildlife Center of Virginia!

 Through this process:

-- This distribution does not count as a charitable donation that is tax deductible.
-However, under the new tax law, it’s estimated that only about 10 percent of taxpayers will itemize their deductions; the vast majority will use the standard deduction, and that standard deduction is unaffected by the QCD.
+• This distribution does not count as a charitable donation that is tax deductible.
+However, under current law, it’s estimated that only about 10 percent of taxpayers will itemize their deductions; the vast majority will use the standard deduction, and that standard deduction is unaffected by the QCD.

 To decide if a QCD to the Wildlife Center of Virginia makes sense for you, please consult your tax professional and/or IRA custodian.